Mario Kart Tour: Reception

 On its first day, Mario Kart Tour was available for download in 58 markets, including the Japanese and American markets.
 Revenue-wise, it placed #19 for iPhone apps in the United States.
 This was a significant debut improvement compared to Dr. Mario World, a match-three mobile game also developed by Nintendo and released on July 9, 2019, which placed #503 during its debut.
-Another game published by Nintendo on February 2, 2019, Fire Emblem Heroes, placed #17 on the top iPhone revenue app during its debut.
+Another game published by Nintendo on February 2, 2017, Fire Emblem Heroes, placed #17 on the top iPhone revenue app during its debut.

 Mario Kart Tour received 90.1 million downloads in its first week of availability according to Sensor Tower, the highest number of first-week downloads for a Nintendo mobile game, surpassing Animal Crossing: Pocket Camp's 14.3 million downloads.
 It also made $12.7 million in first-week player spending, the 3rd-highest for a Nintendo mobile game behind Fire Emblem Heroes ($28.2 million) and Super Mario Run ($16.1 million).
 Total downloads reached 123.9 million in the first month of release, generating $37.4 million in player spending.
-In April 2021, Sensortower released an information about Mario Kart Tour surpassing 200 million downloads and 200 million for revenue, making it the second biggest mobile game in revenue for Nintendo, only behind Fire Emblem Heroes.
+In April 2021, Sensor Tower released additional information about Mario Kart Tour surpassing 200 million downloads and $200 million for revenue, making it the second biggest mobile game in revenue for Nintendo, only behind Fire Emblem Heroes.

-The game received "mixed or average reviews" according to review aggregator Metacritic.
+The game received "mixed or average reviews" according to review aggregator website Metacritic.
 While critics praised the graphics and simple controls, they criticized Mario Kart Tour's gacha element, as well as its monthly $4.99 Gold Pass feature, which is required to use the game's 200cc feature, to get more items and in-game achievements, the constant need for a stable internet connection, and the only way to unlock things like karts and gold badges in the game requires money.
 Many journalists noted that the monthly charge for the subscription service was the same as that of Apple Arcade, which launched a few days prior to the release of Mario Kart Tour, claiming that the former provides subscribers with more content for the same price and thus, is a better value.
 The game was also criticized for player selection multiplayer functionality and not having characters at launch like Luigi who had been available in trailers, tutorials and the beta testing stage of the game.

 Accolades

-The game won the award for "Racing Game of the Year" at the 23rd Annual D.I.C.E.
+Mario Kart Tour won the award for "Racing Game of the Year" at the 23rd Annual D.I.C.E.
 Awards, and was nominated for "Favorite Video Game" at the 2020 Kids' Choice Awards.